celo-org/compliance/README.md

 }
 ```

 **note**: No changes to your code will be necessary when the list is updated as this API will always return the latest version.

+## Contributing
+This project has two main lists, `ofac.sanctions.json` and `list.ts`.
+Both these lists hold the same set of addresses.
+The former is used for the API call, while the latter is used for the direct import.

+To contribute, modify the ofac.sanctions.json list in the root directory.

+When the change is merged into the main branch, Github will automatically serve the updated list at the API endpoint.sla